SiCarlsson/homelab-infrastructure/README.md

    ```bash
    make quick-ansible
    ```
-   This will install Docker, Traefik reverse proxy, and Cloudflare DDNS service on all VMs.
+   This will install all services directly.

 > **Note:** If you prefer more granular control, see the individual commands in the [Available Commands](#available-commands) section below.